 On January 28, 1988, 25 years ago, the Supreme Court of Canada struck down Canada’s abortion law using the still new Canadian Charter of Rights and Freedoms.
-The legal battle was long, dramatic and groundbreaking – including a police raid on a clinic, novel constitutional evidence and arguments, an extraordinary criminal jury trial, an acquittal overturned by the Court of Appeal, followed by a week-long hearing and divided decision at the Supreme Court.
+The legal battle was long, dramatic and groundbreaking – including a police raid on a clinic, novel constitutional evidence and arguments, an extraordinary criminal jury trial, and an acquittal overturned by the Court of Appeal, followed by a week-long hearing and divided decision at the Supreme Court level.
 Today, the case remains one of the most significant decisions in Canadian law.
 This panel provides a unique opportunity to hear from participants in the case as they reflect on the historic events and the continued significance of the case today.

 Panelists: Dr. Robert Scott - Appellant and Co-Accused

 Morris Manning, QC - Counsel for the Appellants

 Kirk Makin - Justice Reporter with the Globe and Mail

 Lorraine Weinrib - Professor, Faculty of Law, University of Toronto

 (Others to be confirmed)